FC Bascome Bermuda

 Football Club Bascome Bermuda is a Bermudian football club based in Bermuda, that is set to play in the American USL League Two.
 The club was established 2005 and was scheduled to begin their first USL League Two season in 2020, before it was cancelled due to the COVID-19 pandemic.
-The club did not take part to the 2021 and 2022 seasons neither, due to ongoing travel restrictions between Bermuda and the USA.
+The club did not take part in the 2021 and 2022 seasons due to ongoing travel restrictions between Bermuda and the USA and has not taken part to the league yet.

 History

 On 22 January 2020, it was announced by USL League Two, the American semi-professional soccer league, that Bascome Bermuda would be joining the competition for the 2020 season.
 The club was entered into USL League Two with the idea of providing a platform for young Bermudian footballers to eventually make it professionally.
 The club was entered into the league's Mid Atlantic Division for 2020.
 In joining the league, Bascome Bermuda became the first club to participate in the United Soccer League's from Bermuda since Bermuda Hogges played in the league in 2012.
 However, their debut has been delayed, as the 2020 season was cancelled due to the COVID-19 pandemic and then the club opted out of the 2021 season, due to continued travel restrictions from the pandemic.
-The club did not take part to the 2022 season neither.
+The club did not take part to the 2022, 2023, 2024 and 2025 seasons neither.